botanicus/data.blog/posts/2020-01-13-the-nature-of-forgiveness/post.md

 ---

-# The nature of forgiveness
+# Eckhart Tolle: the nature of forgiveness

-_Great video by Eckhart Tolle_
+_Great short video by Eckhart Tolle about forgiveness.
+Eckhart talks about our ego and our interpretations make us hold grudges, that cause us to suffer._

 <YouTube src="https://www.youtube.com/watch?v=D9XHKqn22HY" />